adamhamdan8/Portfolio/README.md

 ## Code

 So far the website is going to be in basic HTML, just to not complicate things too much for my first websiste.
-I might use Python and Flask to actually run and host the website.
+I might use Python and Flask to actually run and host the website!